dannyweeks/mersey/README.md

 There are optional setting for servers which help facilitate your needs.

 * **sshKey** : Use this private key to connect rather than the default.
+* **port** : Use this port to make connections instead of the default for this server.
 * **projects** : An array of project objects.
 [Read more in the projects section](#projects)

 *servers.json*